dnitsch/stronghold/README.md

 Deployment strategy:

-* currently deployed into a VM accessing the filesystem directly or in a docker
+* currently deployable into a VM or Docker accessing the filesystem directly
 * initialised and process managed through PM2 - `ecosystem.json`
   * pm2 startup - run this to create systemd script that ensures app is restarted on bootup/restart
   * pm2 save - run this to save the script in your systems process module

+It is adviseable to run locally first to gain the understanding of the app and how to use the environment variables and config and secrets.

 ## SETUP

-It's down to the user to create the environment/container with all the dependencies they require for the various configuration and orchestration tooling - i.e. `terraform`, `ansible`, `serverless`, etc... however, they can be installed in via package managers, or downloaded into `virtualenv` or any other method user prefers - methods description below illustrates how they can be called/used.
-Either absolute path or if added to `PATH` or
+It's down to the user to create the environment/container with all the dependencies they require for the various configuration and orchestration tooling - i.e. `terraform`, `ansible`, `serverless`, etc...

+These can be installed in via any package managers or any other method user prefers - methods description below illustrates how they can be called/used.

+They need to be accessible from within the stronghold process, `apt`, `yum`, `brew`, etc... are all fine as well as just downloading a binary and pointing to it via its full path, this can be useful when trying out new versions tools or managing multiple versions of the same CLI.

+dded to `PATH` or

 Required Dependecies:
 * node >= v8.x.x (preferable)
 * npm

 Optional:
-* pm2 (can be exchanged for any other process manager supervisord monitd etc...)
+* pm2 (can be exchanged for any other process manager supervisord, monitd etc...)
-* python (preferrably 3)
+* python (preferrably 3) - if running Ansible and opting for dynamic inventory parser - see [notes](###Just\ \Some\ \Notes)
 * AWS account
    * cloudwatch indexes set up prior
      * `config/config.js` `[logConfig.cloudwatch.logGroup]` this is where you would place - see [config section](####CONFIG)
-* Postman/Paw
-* ...

-Environment variables, injected from e.g. `ecosystem.json` when using pm2 or any other tool of choice.

-`PM2` example:
+* Postman/Paw - for local testing and blue print creation for using within pipeline definitions

+Environment variables must be injected for the app to function, see below for a list requirred/default ones, whether they come from `launch.json` or `ecosystem.json` or any other way you choose to provide them doesn't matter.

+Run examples:
-`cd ${stronghold_dir} && pm2 ecosystem.json --environment dev`
+- `PM2` example: `cd ${stronghold_dir} && pm2 start ecosystem.json --environment dev`

- * sample stronghold environment variables, if using VSCode for local running of Stronghold `.vscode/launch.json` includes a runnable task `stronghold` (currently )
+- VSCode --> Debug --> `stronghold`

+Stronghold Environment Variables:
 ```JSON
 {
   "env": {